ghimiresdp/furl-cli/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Since this is a WIP, please open an issue first to discuss the changes you'd like to make.
+Since this project is actively being developed, please open an issue first to discuss the changes you'd like to make.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)